dcronqvist/pytechecker/README.md

     }
 }
 ```

-Here we have defined a sample object which would allow any object that has a key `name`, which is required to exist and must be a string.
-There is however also an optional key `age` which must be of the type int.
-If we were to check an object like this:
+Here we have defined a **sample object** which has one required key `name` and one optional key `age`.
+In the sample object we have also specified that the key `name` can only be of the type `str`, and `age` can only be an `int`.
+Let's see which objects that fit this sample.

 ```python
 {